 Temple Beth-El of Great Neck and Temple Israel of Great Neck have partnered to form a shared religious school called Kulanu, which means “all of us” in Hebrew.
-Under the direction of Rabbi Amy Roth, director of Congregational Schools; Avi Siegel, director of the Waxman Hebrew High School and Youth Engagement; and David Woolfe, TBE educator and Kulanu liaison, our students and families have the opportunity to experience the vitality and synergy of our joint religious school community.
+Under the direction of Rabbi Amy Roth, director of Congregational Schools, and Avi Siegel, director of the Waxman Hebrew High School and Youth Engagement, our students and families have the opportunity to experience the vitality and synergy of our joint religious school community.

 Through our visionary community-school model, Temple Beth-El stands committed to the best of Reform Judaism, always working to: